 Citizens of British Columbia have a right to exist in a work environment safe from discrimination and harassment.

-Human & Labour Rights Law Serving Surrey & Vancouver
+Human & Labour Rights Law Serving Vancouver & Surrey

 Citizens of British Columbia have a right to exist in a work environment safe from discrimination and harassment.
 This legislation is called the BC Human Rights Code (“the Code”).
 The Code is not limited to workplace environments, but does encompass them.